 Plenty O’Toole, was the gold digger from Las Vegas from the movie “Diamonds Are Forever”.
 She helped a man gamble at the table, but when he lost all the money, she lost all his interest in him.
 She was about to leave when she heard Bond gamble.
 It’s rare you hear a name like Plenty.
 So think hard if you want this unusual and slightly outlandish name for your child or not.

 Marie was played by Denise Perrier in the film “Diamonds are Forever”.
 Bond seeks revenge on her for the death of his wife.
-Maria, the French variation of Mary entered the English world in the 19th century.
+Maria, the French variation of Mary, entered the English world in the 19th century.
 This is one of the best bond girl names and was a huge hit in the United States at the turn of the 20th century.

 Rosie Carver, from the movie “Live and Let Die,” was an incompetent and inept double agent working for both CIA and heroin baron Dr. Kananga.
 She checked into the room as Mrs. Bond, saying she would take Bond to the spot where Bains was killed.
-After knowing her real intention, Bond threatens to kill her, but she manages to run away, only to be killed Kanaga’s people.
+After knowing her real intention, Bond threatens to kill her, but she manages to run away, only to be killed by Kanaga’s people.

 Mary Goodnight, from the movie “The Man with the Golden Gun,” was Bond’s assistant in Hong Kong and previously his secretary in London.
 She helps Bond locate the girl of Scaramanga, the hitman.
-Later, she helps Bond escape the Scaramanga’s island.
+Later, she helps Bond escape Scaramanga’s island.
 The meaning of this Biblical name is ‘bitter’.

 Saida was a Lebanese belly dancer and the ex-love of Bill Fairbanks, agent 002.
-When Saida finds Fairbanks dead, she visits Bond to find about what had happened.
+When Saida finds Fairbanks dead, she visits Bond to find out what had happened.
 She tells Bond that she found the bullet that killed Fairbanks and now keeps it as a lucky charm.
 Bond even tries to steal the bullet, but swallows it by mistake.
 This variation of Sadie means ‘princess’.

 Anya Amasova, played by Barbara Back in “The Spy who Loved Me” was a KGB agent working under the code name Triple X under General Gogol.
 Her mission was to retrieve the stolen microfilms for the submarine tracking system.
 This exotic, Russian variation of Anna was also used in Chekov’s “The Cherry Orchard”.